Tales of Toil & Tribulation

 It is believed, that all Dysons descend from one person, namely, the ‘son of Dyonisia’, from Linthwaite in the Colne Valley, near Huddersfield, who was alive in the 1300’s.

-A local researcher, has spent many hours looking into the descent of the Dyson’s in the Bradfield/ Stannington areas, and his research has eventually helped me link the known Dyson ancestors in my family to the wider Dyson family in the area.
+A local researcher, Michael Dyson, (a distant relative), discovered in the course of our family history researches, has spent many hours looking into the descent of the Dyson’s in the Bradfield/ Stannington areas and his research has eventually helped me link the known Dyson ancestors in my family to the wider Dyson family in the area.

 Please read his publications for more detailed information on both the family, and their occupations.
 There seems to be something of a common theme of tribulation in these branches of the Dyson family.

 He has also recently published ‘The Dyson Family of Cutlers’ available from Amazon.

 Dyson Family of Cutlers of Worrall and Bingley House Farm, Rivelin, Stannington.